-- 1) The primary point/s involved in the CAR Form. - 2) Travel routes that directly adjoin the primary point/s. - 3) Outlying travel routes that lead to/from the primary point/s and/or routes.
-These routes need to show a potential impact by traffic that may divert as a result of implementation of the measure/s placed at the primary point/s.
-These outlying travel routes will then be referred to as the "area of concern".
+- 1) The primary points(s) of concern involved in the CAR Form. - 2) Travel routes that directly adjoin the primary point(s) of concern. - 3) Outlying travel routes that lead to/from the primary points(s) of concern and/or routes.
+These routes need to show a potential impact by traffic that may divert as a result of implementation of the measure/s placed at the primary points(s) of concern.

-The City will create and provide a map of the "affected area" and "area of concern".
-The City will also create a list of all property owners addresses within these areas.
+The City will create and provide a map of the "affected area".
+The City will also create a list of all property owners addresses within this area.
 This list will be used for notification of any implementation measures, of any public meetings and other necessary communication.
-This information may also be sent to the Cheyenne Police Department traffic unit and the Cheyenne Fire Department assistant fire chief for their information and review.
+The map of the affected area will be sent to the Cheyenne Police Department traffic unit and the Cheyenne Fire Department assistant fire chief for their information and review.